 According to the story, the Earl of Argyll granted the mill to his sister’s rescuers, out of gratitude.
-(There is another version of the tale, however, that claims Katherine was saved by her husband’s servants who disobeyed orders.)
+(There is another version of the tale, however, that claims Catherine was saved by her husband’s servants who disobeyed orders.)

 The atmosphere around Kilmory Mill is one of absolute peace, with the constant gushing of the lade and the whispering of trees overhead.
 The old road that leads past it follows the shore of Loch Coille Bharr and ends up on a spur of land in Loch Sween; we were surprised at the surface of this road, which certainly looks well made, with stones carefully laid and a gentle ‘crown’ or dome in the centre – this is an old cart path, for sure, probably one of the roads for which the tenants of Kilmory Oib paid taxes in the 1800s.

 On shady platforms under the trees, little crops of golden toadstools had pushed their heads through the moss.
 Summer was on the wane, but the breeze was still warm and butterflies flickered in the shafts of sunlight.
 The last miller of Kilmory would probably have left in the mid-1800s, along with his family, in the more general, sweeping clearance of the Highland glens.
 It’s hard to believe that his heart didn’t ache for the ‘dark mill of Coilebar’.

 *If anyone can tell me what a fish cruive is, I’d be interested to know!
 I’m thinking it might be some kind of static fish trap.